bowo-prasetyo/forkbuild/docs/Architecture.md

-editorSession.loadDocument(id) directly — none of the three needed new wiring in Toolbar beyond what 0.1.20B already built, since New and Load both go through DocumentManager's own state-changing methods internally (attachWorld -> newDocument, or LoadDocumentUseCase -> load), which the Toolbar's existing onStateChanged() subscription already reacts to.
+editorSession.loadDocument(id) directly — none of the three needed new wiring in Toolbar beyond what 0.1.20B already built, since New and Load both go through DocumentManager's own state-changing methods internally (attachWorld -&gt; newDocument, or LoadDocumentUseCase -&gt; load), which the Toolbar's existing onStateChanged() subscription already reacts to.

 Recognized, not implemented: CommandHistory's undo stack is, in effect,